tsprlng/useful-pgp-agent/tools/README.md

 ### Admin commands

 All `admin` commands need the Admin PIN.
-It can be provided as a file, with `-P <admin-pin-file>`, for non-interactive use.
+It can be provided as a file, with `-P <admin-pin-file>`, for non-interactive use (see below).

-Alternatively, the PIN can be entered interactively on the host computer, or via a pinpad if the OpenPGP card is used in a smartcard reader that has a pinpad.
+By default, the PIN must be entered interactively on the host computer, or via a pin pad if the OpenPGP card is used in a smart card reader that has a pin pad.

 #### Set touch policy